 🥋 About me

 I am a current Research Assistant at the School of Vehicle and Mobility, Tsinghua University, under the mentorship of Prof. Xinyu Zhang and Prof. Jun Li.
 I earned my B.Eng in Computer Science and Technology from China University of Mining and Technology (CUMTB) in 2023, where I was guided by Prof. Jiajing Li.
-Further enhancing my research credentials, I participated in joint training with Tsinghua University from 2023 to 2025.
+I also participated in joint training with Tsinghua University from 2022 to 2023.

 🦄 Research